Quick Start Guide | |

 }

-There's a fair amount of code here, but all we're doing is modifying the size and color of the ComboBox.
-We change all the white in the dropdown to black, darken the grey hover effect when users hover over list elements, and add some padding to the control to give it more space.
+Now, there's a fair amount of code above, and it can look a little overwhelming, but all we're doing is modifying the size and color of the ComboBox.
+We're changing all the white in the dropdown to black, darkening the grey hover effect when users hover over list elements, and adding some padding to the control to give the content more space.
 When we run the application, we'll see the following:

 Customizing the Dropdown Elements